jw2249a/2017-bayes-audit/2017-code/README.md

    For other contest types (e.g. approval voting) there may be more than one selection, so they are listed in columns 4, 5, ...
    In general, each selection id corresponds to a single bubble that the voter has filled in on the paper ballot.

-Preferential voting can also be handled with these fields.
+   Preferential voting can also be handled with these fields, in which case the order of the selections matters: the first selection is the most favored, and so on.
+With approval voting or vote-for-k voting, the order of the selections doesn't matter.

    An undervote for a plurality vote will have columns 4-... blank, whereas an overvote will have more than one such column filled in.